daizoru/node-cello/README.md

  * support for new (either malloc, or just ignore it?, but at least it will feel a bit more natural)
  * support for function pointers allocation
  * support for &? (altough it's mostly used for func pointers, and it is implicit)
- * find an elegant solution to support void (which is forbidden in Coffee/JavaScript)
+ * find a more elegant solution than using 'Void' as alias of 'void'?
  * find an elegant solution to support const (which is forbidden in Coffee/JavaScript)
- * support for NULL
  * support typedef
  * support struct
  * add more doc (eg. the if / while example)